Swiss safe harbor interest rates

 Financial markets are very volatile and sensitive to external shocks; market interest rates change very quickly and often.
 In the current economic environment, the markets have experienced a significant reduction in interest rates, driven by the monetary policy of major central banks to reduce interest rates, considering that inflation is not a significant problem in the short-term horizon.

-However, due to several variables (e.g., US customs regulation changes, elections in several European countries (e.g. France, Germany), and real estate crises in China, among others), we foresee significant volatility in the markets in 2025.
-In addition, it is important to highlight that the Swiss safe harbor rates are not necessarily arm's length interest rates, which means that even if they are accepted in Switzerland, they may be challenged abroad.<(p>
+In addition, it is important to highlight that Swiss safe harbor rates do not necessarily reflect arm’s length interest rates.
+Therefore, even if they are accepted in Switzerland, they may still be challenged by foreign tax authorities.

 Swiss Confederation bonds yield curve